East Asian Languages & Cultures

 Sun-Hee LeeAssociate Professor of Korean

-Focused on Korean language and culture, particularly corpus-based analysis of Korean and learner error corpus
+Director of Korean program; focused on Korean language and culture, particularly corpus-based analysis of Korean and learner error corpus

 In broad terms, I define myself as a theoretical linguist who specializes in corpus linguistics and computational linguistics with a focus on the Korean language.
 The rise of computational linguistics and corpus linguistics over the past several decades has brought remarkable change in the fields of theoretical and applied linguistics; it has provided new linguistic methodology and contributed to rigorous linguistic research by facilitating access to new forms of data and new modes of management.
 The term 'corpus' refers to a database of "real world" texts or utterances; that is, it is a collection of empirical language samples, such as spoken discourses from conversations, addresses, and lectures, and written texts including newspaper articles, essays, and academic texts.